algorandfoundation/docs/docs/feature-guides/asc1/teal_overview.md

 <center>![Arguments](../../imgs/teal_overview-5.png)</center>
 <center>*Arguments*</center>

 All argument parameters to a TEAL program are byte arrays.
 The order that parameters are passed in is specific.
 In the diagram above, The first parameter is pushed on to the stack.
 The SDKs provide standard language functions that allow you to convert parameters to a byte array.
-If you are using the `goal` command line tool, the parameters must be passed as base64 encoded strings.
-See the parameter section within the ASC1 SDK usage<LINK> documentation and the Goal Teal Walkthrough<LINK> documentation for more details on parameters.
+If you are using the `goal` command-line tool, the parameters must be passed as base64 encoded strings.
+See the parameter section within the [ASC1 SDK usage](asc1_sdk_usage.md) documentation and the [Goal Teal Walkthrough](goal_teal_walkthrough.md) documentation for more details on parameters.

 # Storing and Loading from Scratchspace
 TEAL provides a scratch space as a way of temporarily storing values for use later in your code.
 The diagram below illustrates a small TEAL program that loads 12 onto the stack and then duplicates it.
 These values are multiplied together and result (144) is pushed to the top of the stack.
 The store command stores the value in the scratch space 1 slot.